mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/your-first-component-windows/index.md

 1. In the list, find the `plane` object.
 Our `plane` is a `Rhino.Geometry.Plane` with a value of `{Origin=0,0,0 XAxis=0,1,0, YAxis=0,0,1, ZAxis=1,0,0}` ...an YZ plane, the default, as expected.
    ![Continue Executing](/images/gh2/your-first-component-windows-11.png)
 1. **Continue** in Grasshopper 2 by pressing the **Continue** button in the upper menu of **Visual Studio** (or press **F5**)...
 1. Control is passed back to **Grasshopper 2** and the spiral draws in the Rhino viewport.
 Now, place a _World XY_ component on the canvas and feed it as an input into _HelloGrasshopper 2_'s _Plane_ input.
-Notice you hit your breakpoint again, because the `SolveInstance` is being called now that the input values have changed.
+Notice you hit your breakpoint again, because the `Process` method is being called now that the input values have changed.
 1. **Exit** Grasshopper 2 and Rhino or **Stop** the debugging session.
 1. **Remove** the breakpoint you created above by clicking on it in the gutter.